fe-data/fe-docs/docs/getting-started/settings.rst

 *Fast Events* is integrated with `Mollie <https://my.mollie.com/dashboard/signup/5835294>`_ as payment provider, providing a variety of payment options.
 As such the plugin is only available for associations/companies residing in a `SEPA country <https://wiki.xmldation.com/Support/EPC/List_of_SEPA_countries>`_.
 With Mollie there are no fixed recurring costs, you only pay for successful transactions.
 The prices are very competitive.
-The transactions of, for example, iDEAL (the Netherlands) cost only € 0.29 excluding VAT.
+The transactions of, for example, iDEAL (the Netherlands) cost only € 0.32 excluding VAT.
 Press the button below to create your free Mollie account.

 .. image:: ../_static/images/getting-started/Mollie.png
    :target: https://my.mollie.com/dashboard/signup/5835294
    :alt: Mollie

-After you have created your free account, you will receive an email from Mollie with your login details.
-Confirm the email with the button in the email.
+After you create your free account, you’ll receive an email from Mollie containing your login details.
+Click the button in that email to confirm your address.

 Log in to the Mollie dashboard and go through the wizard to enter all data (Your personal info, chamber of commerce id, bankaccount, VAT number (if applicable), your identification (passport), website where you want use payments and finally the payment methods.
-During the process you will be asked to transfer 1 cent from your company’s bank account to prove that you are the owner.
+During the process you’ll be asked to transfer 1 cent from your company’s bank account to verify ownership.

 Live API-key and Test API-key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^